 The purpose of the Public Auction or Tax Sale is to collect the unpaid taxes and to convey the tax defaulted property to another owner.
 These properties are subject to the Tax Collector's Power to Sell because the property taxes have not been paid for five or more years.
 The parties of interest for the listed properties have until 5:00 p.m.
-Pacific on Monday, May 11, 2020 the day before the day prior to the tax sale to redeem their defaulted taxes and remove their property from the Public Auction.
-Parties of interest for properties on the public auction may contact our office at (209) 468-2133 to arrange for an in-person office appointment.
+Pacific on Monday, March 15, 2021 the day prior to the tax sale to redeem their defaulted taxes and remove their property from the Public Auction.
+Parties of interest for properties on the public auction may contact our office at (209) 468-2133.
 There is no extended right of redemption in the State of California.